 Thomas Maxwell (“Max”) Nardini is an associate in the litigation department.
 He represents clients in complex litigation, government enforcement actions, and internal investigations.
 His clients include pharmaceutical, medical device, and technology companies as well as private equity firms and their portfolio companies.
 Max also maintains an active pro bono practice that includes representing asylum seekers and others at administrative, trial, and appellate levels.

 Max previously clerked for the Honorable Andrew D. Hurwitz of the U.S. Court of Appeals for the Ninth Circuit.
-Before that, Max served as a Lecturer-in-Law and Public Interest Fellow for the San Francisco Affirmative Litigation Project (SFALP), a Yale Law School clinic that assists the San Francisco City Attorney in litigating public-interest lawsuits.
+Before that, Max was a Lecturer-in-Law at Yale Law School for the San Francisco Affirmative Litigation Project (SFALP), a legal clinic that litigates public-interest lawsuits in partnership with the San Francisco City Attorney’s Office.

 - JD, Yale Law School, 2016

 - BA (Political Science), summa cum laude, Middlebury College, 2008

 Admissions / Qualifications

 - Illinois, 2018